nils-hamel/eratosthene-suite/src/eratosthene-address/README.md

 ## Overview

 This tool allows to perform simple date to time conversion and inversely.
 It implements a procedure that avoid the consideration of the computer local time parameters.
-In addition, this tool allows to convert a geographical position in the three dimensional space to an _eratosthene_ index.
+In addition, this tool allows to convert a geographical position in the three dimensional space into an _eratosthene_ index.

 ## Usage